Zymbit-Wallet/eth-zymbit-keyring/README.md

 ### signMessage(address, data)

 Takes a pre-hashed message (`data`) and signs it using the account of the hex-prefixed `address` passed in.
-Returns the concatenated hex signature with the V, R, and S.
+Returns the complete hex-prefixed ECDSA signature.

 Testing
 -------